rory619/SOCProj/index.md

 My idea was to create a checkered flag, but I got as far as changing the stripes to horizontal, then I decided to change it to create two alterating images of the sun and the moon that changes every second.
 I started by making just the sun, but at this stage I needed to research to find out more information to incorporate the rotation between the 2 images.
 Introduce your own design idea.
 Consider how complex/achievabble this might be or otherwise.
 Reference any research you do online (use hyperlinks).
 ### **Code Adaptation**
 I have adapted the code by creating a series of if statements to generate the alternating images.
 I used ChatGPT to give me a better idea of what direction I had to go to get my vision working.
 I asked it how I would alter the code I already have to generate an alterating image and the sun and the moon and I recieved the neccesary information in order to get it working.
+Now I have 2 different images that change every second to the sun with a grass floor and the moon with stars surrounding it I have the sun and moon dimensions in paramaters and I used reg to set a counter to shift over a period of time, for the position of the sun and the moon and to set a flag for day and night.
+Im using  if (day_night == 1'b1) for declaring sun logic and  if (day_night == 1'b0) begin for moon logic.
 Briefly show how you changed the template code to display a different image.
 Demonstrate your understanding.
 Guideline: 1-2 short paragraphs.

 ### **Simulation**